 One of the great things about providing a cloud service is how easy it is to update the service with new features, and Oracle Data Safe is no exception.
-For example, this week we've added support for Oracle Database 20c.
+For example, this week we've added support for Oracle Database 21c.

 Since we released the service at OpenWorld San Francisco last year, we’ve seen enormous growth and the customer response has been fantastic.
 If you are running a database in the Oracle Cloud and aren’t already using Data Safe, you really should try it out – Data Safe is included with all of our in-cloud Database as a Service offerings – including Autonomous Database and Exadata Cloud Service – at no additional cost.
+If your databases are running on-premises, you should take a look at Data Safe to see if you'd like to use it for those as well!

 But, back to my main topic – the ease of updating a cloud service.
 Comparing the process for enhancing a product or fixing product issues for a cloud service like Data Safe with the same process for an on-premises product is like night and day.